-The Story Behind the Trends - Belfast and Castlereagh have seen an increase of post-primary school pupils who have English as an additional language over the past years with Belfast above the NI average and Castlereagh the same as the NI average in 2013/14 Overall in the Belfast area for 2013/14 there were 465 post primary pupils with English as an additional language.
+The Story Behind the Trends - Craigavon and Dungannon have the highest percentage of children and young people who have English as an additional language, well above the NI average.
+Overall in the Southern Area for 2013/14 there were 1065 post primary pupils with English as an additional language.